Jack Johnson (boxer)

-Transcending boxing, he became part of the culture and history of racism in the United States.

-In 1912, Johnson opened a successful and luxurious "black and tan" (desegregated) restaurant and nightclub, which in part was run by his wife, a white woman.
-Major newspapers of the time soon claimed that Johnson was attacked by the government only after he became famous as a black man married to a white woman, and was linked to other white women.
-Johnson was arrested on charges of violating the Mann Act—forbidding one to transport a woman across state lines for "immoral purposes"—a racially motivated charge that embroiled him in controversy for his relationships, including marriages, with white women.
-Sentenced to a year in prison, Johnson fled the country and fought boxing matches abroad for seven years until 1920 when he served his sentence at the federal penitentiary at Leavenworth.
+In 1912, Johnson opened a successful and luxurious "black and tan" (desegregated) restaurant and nightclub in Chicago, which in part was run by his wife, a white woman.
+Major newspapers of the time soon claimed that Johnson was attacked by the Federal government only after he became famous as a black man married to a white woman, and was linked to other white women.
+Johnson was arrested on charges of violating the Federal Mann Act—forbidding one to transport a woman across state lines for "immoral purposes"—a racially motivated charge that embroiled him in controversy for his relationships, including marriages.
+Sentenced to a year in prison, Johnson fled the country and fought boxing matches abroad for seven years until 1920, when he served his sentence at the federal penitentiary at Leavenworth.

 Johnson continued taking paying fights for many years, and operated several other businesses, including lucrative endorsement deals.
 He died in a car crash in 1946 at the age of 68.
-He is buried at Graceland Cemetery in Chicago.
-In 2018 Johnson, with some instigation from actor Sylvester Stallone, was formally pardoned by U.S. president Donald Trump.
+In 2018, Johnson was posthumously pardoned by U.S. President Donald Trump.

 Early life

 Johnson was born on March 31, 1878, the third child of nine born to Henry and Tina Johnson, former slaves who worked service jobs as a janitor and a dishwasher.
 His father had served as a civilian teamster of the Union's 38th Colored Infantry.
-He was described by his son as the "most perfect physical specimen that he had ever seen", although Henry had been left with an atrophied right leg from his service in the war.
+He was described by his son as the "most perfect physical specimen that he had ever seen", although Henry had been left with an atrophied right leg from his service in the American Civil War.

 Growing up in Galveston, Texas, Johnson attended five years of school.
 As a young man, Johnson was frail, though, like all of his siblings, he was expected to work.

 Although Johnson grew up in the South, he said that segregation was not an issue in the somewhat secluded city of Galveston, as everyone living in the 12th Ward was poor and went through the same struggles.
 Johnson remembers growing up with a "gang" of white boys, in which he never felt victimized or excluded.
 Remembering his childhood, Johnson said: "As I grew up, the white boys were my friends and my pals.
 I ate with them, played with them and slept at their homes.
 Their mothers gave me cookies, and I ate at their tables.
 No one ever taught me that white men were superior to me."